 Every other year, the Center organizes a year-long faculty seminar at Furman.
 These seminars are related to a topic connecting vocation, higher education, and other interdisciplinary themes.
 Previous years have focused on Science & Religion, Character Pedagogy in Higher Education, and What is Social Justice?, among many others over the past decade.
-Information about the upcoming faculty seminar for the 2013-14 academic year is posted below.
+Information about the current faculty seminar for the 2013-14 academic year is posted below.

 FACULTY SEMINAR 2013-14

 The Vocations of the Professoriate: Are We Called to Engage the Public?

 To read more about our previous faculty seminar, check out the information below.

 Description of the 2011-12 Faculty Seminar: Character Pedagogy in Higher Education